top of page

 SCHEDULE INFORMATION

 This year’s conference is scheduled for April 27 - 30 2023.
-It will feature more than 50 panels and roundtables split into five concurrent slots on Friday, Saturday, and Sunday with additional keynote and special events slated on Thursday, Friday, Saturday and Sunday evenings.
+It features more than 50 panels and roundtables split into five concurrent slots on Friday, Saturday, and Sunday with additional keynote and special events slated on Thursday, Friday, Saturday and Sunday evenings.
 A small number of select panels and roundtables will be presented virtually, though the bulk of sessions will be held in-person at the official venues.

 VACCINATION REQUIREMENTS